nullspace1/nullspace1/README.md

 I'm an engineering student at Universidad Tecnologica Nacional, Argentina.
 This account is used both for university and personal projects.

-As you can probably tell, this is a work in progress kind of thing.
-As I continue learning, I'll be adding more and more things here.

 <!--
 **nullspace1/nullspace1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.